prusnak/rusnak.io/about.md

 ----

-**Mission: Strengthening the power and independence of individuals via open-source projects**
+**Mission: Strengthening the power and independence of individuals via open-source software and hardware projects**

 ----